randsleadershipslack/documents-and-resources/rls-quick-start-guide.md

 ### Custom Responses for Inclusive Language

 RLS has a Slackbot that automatically flags non-inclusive words and phrases and makes alternate suggestions.
 People often ask about using these Slackbot responses in their other Slack communities - you can find the instructions on how to do that, as well as the custom responses used, [here](https://github.com/randsleadershipslack/documents-and-resources/blob/main/InclusiveLanguage.md).

+Have you been on the receiving end of this Slackbot for using some particular term?
+Don't feel bad - many of us have too!
+It's not there to draw attention to you personally - it's simply a mechanism we use to gently shape the whole community towards inclusive language and set some norms around how we communicate.
+Please just take it as intended: a friendly prompt to consider refining how you express yourself.